Angel Blog

 “I will be redeploying mid-February.
 We had to quarantine 2 weeks in Kuwait and will have to quarantine at home 2 weeks after return.
 Your organization has been MORE than generous during this deployment for which I am truly grateful.
 The Seashol family adopted me and showered me with goodies, necessities, cards, letters, etc. Thank you again for all you do to help us with morale, especially during a deployment with all the COVID restrictions.”

 As you can see, the support is very much needed and appreciated.
-If you would like to help support a deployed service member this year, there are several ways you can do so.
-You can join one of our Angel Teams and send care packages, letters, or baked goods monthly or support one of our one-time opportunities making Valentines, sending socks, sending cards of support, etc.
+If you would like to help support a deployed Service Member this year, there are several ways you can do so.
+You can be one of our Angel Volunteers and send care packages, letters, or baked goods monthly or support one of our one-time opportunities making Valentines, sending socks, sending cards of support, etc.